Yejashi/obsidianNotes/Research/RAJA/Kernel Launch.md

 The `RAJA::launch` framework aims to unify thread/block based programming models such as CUDA/HIP/SYCL while maintaining portability on host back-ends (OpenMP, sequential).

+As we showed earlier, when using the `RAJA::kernel` interface, developers express all aspects of nested loop execution in an execution policy type on which the `RAJA::kernel` method is templated.
+In contrast, the `RAJA::launch` interface allows users to express nested loop execution in a manner that more closely reflects how one would write conventional nested C-style for-loop code.